-Pictures: Naming Ceremony of Seyi Tinubu's New Born Baby Girl in London - Nigeria Today
+Pictures: Bola Tinubu At Naming Ceremony of His Son's New Born Baby Girl in London - Nigeria Today

-Pictures: Naming Ceremony of Seyi Tinubu’s New Born Baby Girl in London
+Pictures: Bola Tinubu At Naming Ceremony of His Son’s New Born Baby Girl in London

 One of the sons of Bola Ahmed Tinubu, Seyi Tinubu and his wife Layal Holm had the naming ceremony of their new baby girl in New Cavendish, London, United Kingdom.